Professor of Neurosurgery at BUSM

 - Emerson Hospital, 310 Baker Avenue, Concord, MA 01742

-Currently Dr. Cantu’s professional responsibilities include those of Clinical Professor of Neurology and Neurosurgery at the Boston University School of Medicine, Boston, MA; Founding member and Chairman Medical Advisory Board Concussion Legacy Foundation, Boston, MA; Adjunct Professor Exercise and Sport Science and Medical Director National Center for Catastrophic Sports Injury Research, University of North Carolina, Chapel Hill, NC; Adjunct Staff Department of Neurosurgery and Senior Advisor Brain Injury Center, Children’s Hospital, Boston, MA; Medical Director and Director of Clinical Research at the Cantu Concussion Center at Emerson Hospital in Concord, Massachusetts, Neurosurgical Consultant Boston Eagles football team, and Neurosurgical Consultant Boston Cannons professional soccer team.
+Currently Dr. Cantu’s professional responsibilities include those of Clinical Professor of Neurology and Neurosurgery at the Boston University School of Medicine, Boston, MA, Clinical Therapeutics leader AD-CTE Center, Boston University School of Medicine, Boston, MA; Founding member and Medical Director Concussion Legacy Foundation, Boston, MA; Medical Director and Director of Clinical Research at the Cantu Concussion Center at Emerson Hospital in Concord, Massachusetts; Senior Advisor NFL Head, Neck and Spine Committee; Member NFLPA Mackey-White Health and Safety Committee and Co-chair of the Equipment Committee.
 Dr. Cantu also consults with numerous NFL, NHL and NBA teams.

-In addition to his professional responsibilities, Dr. Cantu is medical director of the National Center for Catastrophic Sports Injury Research, located in Chapel Hill, North Carolina, an ongoing registry instituted in 1982 for data collection and analysis of spine and head injuries.
+In addition to his professional responsibilities, Dr. Cantu is Medical Director of the National Center for Catastrophic Sports Injury Research, located in Chapel Hill, North Carolina, an ongoing registry instituted in 1982 for data collection and analysis of spine and head injuries.
 From this data important contributions have been made in sport safety and accident reduction; most notably football rule changes concerning tackling and blocking with the head, the establishment of football helmet standards, improved on-the-field medical care, and coaching techniques.
-He also serves on the Board of Trustees as Vice President of NOCSAE (National Operating Committee on Standards for Athletic Equipment).
+He also serves as President and Chairman of Scientific Advisory Committee, on the Board of Trustees as Vice President of NOCSAE (National Operating Committee on Standards for Athletic Equipment).

 Dr. Cantu’s 2009 media appearances include, among others, testimony before Congress on the NFL and Concussions, CNN with Lou Dobbs on the NFL Congressional Hearings, CNN Saturday Morning Live’s Head Injuries in Football, and 60 Minutes’ Concussions and Head Injuries in Football.
-Dr. Cantu is also a member of the Nation Collegiate Athletic Association Student-Athlete Concussion Injury Litigation (Medical Science Committee), a member of the NCAA Concussion Safety Advisory Group, a member of the International Rugby Board Concussion Advisory Group, United Kingdom and a member of the USA Rugby Medical & Risk Committee sub-committee for Sport Concussion.
+Dr. Cantu is also a member of the Nation Collegiate Athletic Association Student-Athlete Concussion Injury Litigation (Medical Science Committee), a member of the NCAA Concussion Safety Advisory Group, a member of the World Rugby Concussion Working Group, United Kingdom.

 - Profile Types